uvarc/rc-website/README.md

 ### Events Data

 The "Training" widget and workshops page are both fed from `static/data/events.csv`.
-They are updated when the site is published (by hand) or every 24 hours by a Travis-CI cron job.
+They are updated when the site is published (by hand) or every 24 hours by a cron job.

 ### Automated Builds

-Travis-CI is a CI/CD tool that automates builds and deployments of the website code.
-Take note of the contents of `.travis.yml` and you will see instructions for how Travis builds the site:
+GitHub Actions is a CI/CD tool that automates builds and deployments of the website code.
+Take note of the contents of `.github/workflows/main.yml` and you will see instructions for how Actions builds the site:
 * Upon a push to `staging` or `master` it launches a customized container `uvarc/hugo-build:v2`.
 * That container runs a script that clones that branch of the repository and runs `hugo -v --ignoreCache` to build the site.
-* Travis then synchronizes the published HTML, JS, CSS, images and files to Amazon S3.
+* Actions then synchronizes the published HTML, JS, CSS, images and files to Amazon S3.
 * Finally, the build invalidates the CloudFront cache that serves out the actual website.

-Build+deployment generally takes 70 seconds and can be monitored using the [Travis-CI dashboard](https://travis-ci.com/uvarc/rc-website/builds) for this repository.
+Build+deployment generally takes 70 seconds and can be monitored using the [GitHub Actions dashboard](https://github.com/uvarc/rc-website/actions) for this repository.

 ### Pushing to Production